Help Build Sickle Cell Awareness In Your Community

 - Understand that sickle cell families need support.

 - Stay in touch.
 Let them know you’re there to help.

 - Offer child care and transportation when it’s needed.

-- Encourage young adults to learn about their disease and stay up-to-date with self-care.
+- Encourage young adults to learn about their disease and stay

 - Ask for screening for sickle cell trait, and If possible, donate blood.